Neijuan: Generation gap

 The previous generation came of age during the opening up of China's economy, and experienced large social mobility and the creation of markets in many sectors.
 Xiang Biao points out that people from the previous generation had a more secure childhood and upward mobility.
 Now that markets in many sectors are largely saturated and social mobility has stagnated, Gen Z does not enjoy the same kind of opportunities.

-Anticapitalistic sentiment
+Anticapitalist sentiment

-The culture that constitutes much of neijuan has engendered anti-capitalistic sentiment from the overworked population.
+The culture that constitutes much of neijuan has engendered anti-capitalist sentiment from the overworked population.
 The former chief editor of Harper's Bazaar China, Su Mang, called neijuan "the gap between desire and indolence".
-Su has been lambasted as a "typical capitalist" and forced to apologise.
+Su has been lambasted as a "typical capitalist" and forced to apologize.
 Jack Ma called 996 a "fortune earned through hard work", and was labelled a "bloodsucking capitalist".

 Migration to the countryside

 As neijuan is associated with urban lifestyles, one response to it entails re-appreciation of the Chinese countryside as a mentally healthy setting.
 Linda Qian and Barclay Bram report that urban workers increasingly desire and attempt to migrate to rural areas to combat neijuan, where they often try to establish small-scale businesses.